ThUnD3r-Gr33n/Slixfeed/README.md

 Display audios pictures and videos inline.

+#### Privacy

+Redirect to alternative back-ends, such as Invidious, Librarian, Nitter, for increased privacy, productivity and security.

 #### Portable

 Export and import feeds with a standard OPML file.

-#### Proxy

-Redirect to alternative back-ends, such as Invidious, Librarian, Nitter, for increased privacy, productivity and security.

 #### Simultaneous